syntaxsurge/sentinelx-somnia/docs/youtube-demo-script.md

 - **Visual**: Homepage “Solution” row or architecture diagram.
 - **Voiceover**: “DeFi responders still chase fragmented oracle alerts and manual approvals.
 SentinelX unifies a multi-source data plane, AI triage plane, and human-in-the-loop control plane, so let’s see it running on Somnia Shannon with production addresses.”
-- **On-screen overlay**: “How it works (end‑to‑end): 1) Install & register your contract.
-2) Wire the pause hook.
-3) Read two feeds (Protofire + DIA) and mark Unsafe on drift/staleness.
-4) AI policy agent drafts pause/mitigation.
-5) Operators approve and can one‑click unpause.
-6) Optional SafePrice view to reduce single‑oracle reliance.”

 ## 2) Dashboard — Data plane (0:35 – 1:05)